 Pick Up for Pete

 What makes Boardmasters so special is its cliff-edge location at Trebelsue Farm.
 Farm-owner Pete lets us use his land and in return we have dedicated ourselves to keeping his land clean and ‘picking up’ for Pete.
-To keep the site clean there will be bins for compost, recycling and general waste, so if you have any waste please make sure it goes in the correct bin.
-We will also have butt bins around site, please use these to dispose of your cigarette butts as these are poisonous to Pete’s sheep and cows.
+To keep the site clean there will be bins for recycling and general waste, so if you have any waste please make sure it goes in the correct bin.

 If you’re camping at Boardmasters and you want do your part, grab a bag for recycling and one for general waste from one of our Green Team volunteers.
-Once these bags are full, bring them to the Shore Dump in your campsite and put them in the recycling or general bin.
+Once these bags are full, bring them to the waste point in your campsite and put them in the recycling or general bin.
 Don’t forget you can also take a bag of rubbish to the litter bond exchange point to get your litter bond money back!

 We can’t meet our goals without your help, so please only pack essentials, any extra stuff will just weigh you down and could end up as rubbish on Pete’s farm.